TACA Flight 390: Weather condition

 During the approach and landing, radar data showed that Tegucigalpa was covered with rainy clouds, some of those having low ceilings, causing the approach to the airport's runway to be rendered difficult due to low visibility.
 This was caused by the passage of Tropical Storm Alma, which, at the time of the accident, was moving through the country and producing torrential rains across the region.
 The storm caused floods, worsening visibility and fluctuating winds.

 The storm complicated Flight 390's approach to Toncontín.
-Following the flight crew's failed attempt to land at Runway 02, they intended to land using Runway 20, which was on the other side of Runway 02.
+Following the flight crew’s failed landing attempt at Runway 20, they intended to land on its opposite end, Runway 02.
 At the time, however, the cloud ceiling was at 2,500ft, lower than the minimum decision altitude of 2,703ft for runway 20.
 The CVR recorded Captain D'Antonio saying that the aircraft would hit a mountain if the pilots decided to use Runway 20 and hence decided to use Runway 02 instead.

 Weather data revealed that strong headwind and tailwind were present at the airport on that day.
 The presence of tailwind, which was blowing in the same direction as the aircraft's landing trajectory, would have caused difficulty for the pilots to stop the aircraft.
 At the time of the accident, the tailwind was blowing at a speed of 10 knots, which was faster than the permitted 5 knots for a landing operation.
 The Airbus A320 guideline stated that if the aircraft was landing with a tailwind, the pilots should have landed before the first perpendicular taxiway.
 If they landed past it, then they would be obliged to go around.
 On that day, Flight 390 landed approximately 150 meters from the taxiway.

 Aggravating the condition was the lack of grooving.
 There was not enough grooving on the runway, which would have drained the rainwater that had pooled on the runway.
 Combined with the continuous rain, the lack of grooving on the pavement caused rainwater to pool on the runway and eventually diminished the deceleration of the aircraft.
 This, in turn, also propagated the aquaplaning effect due to excess of water.

 As a result of the 10-knot tailwind, the aircraft's deceleration worsened.
 Braking efficiency was further diminished due to the pooling of water on the runway.